Same-sex marriage in Norway: Statistics

 From 1993 to 2008, 1,485 partnerships between men and 1,233 partnerships between women were registered in Norway.

 Same-sex marriage

+Legislative action

 A bill was proposed on 18 November 2004 by two MPs from the Socialist Left Party to abolish the existing registered partnership law, and make the marriage law gender-neutral.
 The move was withdrawn and replaced by a request that the cabinet further investigate the issue.
 The Conservative cabinet of that time did not look into the issue.
 However, the Stoltenberg's Second Cabinet announced a common, unified marriage act as part of its foundation document, the Declaration of Soria Moria.
 A public hearing was opened on 16 May 2007.